 No matter where you live, this easy pumpkin cake can bring memories of fall right to your kitchen.
 With cream cheese frosting as the topping, you will be fighting over who gets the last piece.

 Today is the first official day of fall!
 What better way to ring in this new season than a super easy pumpkin cake recipe!

-But let me tell you, here on Bali I don’t feel fall coming at all.
-The tropical climate here doesn’t really have four seasons, and if any change at all, it is getting warmer now.
-This being the Southern hemisphere it is more like winter is ending now and spring starts.
+But let me tell you, here on Bali, I don't feel fall coming at all.
+The tropical climate here doesn't really have four seasons, and if there has been any change at all, it is getting even warmer now.
+This being the Southern hemisphere, it is more like winter is ending now and spring starts.

-But pumpkin cake is an awesome way to fake fall!
-Paired with cream cheese icing and toasted walnuts I can almost see the leaves turning their colors and twirling down from the trees.
+In this case, pumpkin cake is an awesome way to fake fall!
+Paired with cream cheese icing and toasted walnuts, I can almost see the leaves turning their colors and twirling down from the trees.

 But, alas, I am on a tropical island with limited range of Western products.
 So I mixed my own spice cake by adding cinnamon, dark brown sugar and vanilla bean powder to a butter cake mix.
-You could also add cloves, cardamon or pumpkin spice, but I made do with was I can get here.
+You could also add cloves, cardamon or pumpkin spice, but I made do with what was available here.